eaglerock1337/marks.dev/docs/code.md

 # code

->This page is a placeholderr for now.
-Eventually I'm going to list my favorite code projects, but for now, here's some random code I wrote:
+>This page will eventually highlight my favorite coding projects, but for now, here's something random:

 ```python
 import random